ugoswami11/ugoswami11/README.md

 <h4 align="left">
 Experienced Full Stack Developer with a strong foundation in Java, Python, JavaScript, HTML5, and CSS3 programming languages.
 <br><br>
-Proficient in utilizing frameworks such as Maven, Express Spring Boot, Flask, and React to deliver robust and scalable web applications.
+Proficient in utilizing frameworks such as Maven, Spring Boot, React, Flask, and Express to deliver robust and scalable web applications.
 <br><br>
-Adept at working with both SQL Server and MongoDB databases.
+Adept at working with both SQL and MongoDB databases.
 Adept at problem-solving, collaborating cross-functionally, and continuously acquiring new skills to stay at the forefront of technology.
 <br><br>
 Proven history in the banking and financial services sector as an automation tester and a successful full stack developer.